simoneSantoni/data-viz-smm635/lectureNotes/week2/README.md

     statistical charts
 - Further materials concerning 'labs' and the problem set might be made available during the Wed 13 lecture

-Further materials concerning 'labs' and the problem set will be made available during the Thursday 8 lecture.